Jeongho-Choi/Jeongho-Choi.github.io/_pages/research.md

 Ma, Haofeng and **Jeongho Choi**.
 “The Deceptiveness of Presidential Personas: The Gap Between Spontaneous and Formal Personality Traits and Its Impact on Political Trust.”
 (Corresponding)

+Ma, Haofeng and **Jeongho Choi**.
+"Speaking the State: How Educational Language Shapes Political Support" (Corresponding)

 ## Working papers
 **Choi, Jeongho** and Haofeng Ma.
 "Support Which Democracy?
 Liberal Democracy, Guardianship Democracy, and Democratic Backsliding." (*Ready for Submission*)

 Ahn, Seongjoon and **Jeongho Choi**.
 "Democratic Backsliding as Political Information: How the News Media Transforms its Portrayal of Democracy Over Time."
 (Corresponding; *Ready for Submission*; Received *Best Graduate Student Conference Paper*, Dept of Poli Sci, Univ of Iowa)

-Ma, Haofeng and **Jeongho Choi**.
-"Manufacturing Political Support through Language: The Role of Educational Language in Shaping Political Support among Minorities."
-(Corresponding; *Ready for Submission*)

 Yujin Julia Jung and **Jeongho Choi**.
 "Populism and the Support for Democracy: Dissecting the Divergent Democratic Beliefs of Populist Supporters."
 (Corresponding)